tapilab/is-xhuang1994/README.md

 ## References

-[1] K. Lee, B. Eo, and J. Caverlee.
+[1] K. Lee, B. Eoff, and J. Caverlee.
 Seven Months with the Devils: A Long-Term Study of Content Polluters on Twitter.
 In Proceeding of the 5th International AAAI Conference on Weblogs and Social Media (ICWSM), Barcelona, July 2011.
 (Bibtex)